sjudson-auth0/passport-oauth2-jwt-bearer/README.md

 This module lets you authenticate requests containing client credentials in a JWT sent in the request body's assertion field, as [defined](http://tools.ietf.org/html/draft-jones-oauth-jwt-bearer-01#section-2.1) by the JSON Web Token (JWT) Bearer Token Profiles for OAuth 2.0 draft.
 These credentials are typically used to protect the token endpoint and used as an alternative to HTTP Basic authentication.
 This module is modeled off of Google's OAuth 2.0 [Server to Server Applications](https://developers.google.com/accounts/docs/OAuth2ServiceAccount).
+This module can be used with the [oauth2orize-jwt-bearer](https://github.com/xtuple/oauth2orize-jwt-bearer) module to create a JWT OAuth 2.0 exchange scenario server.

 ## Install